Biden: Russia's Ukraine abuses 'make your blood run cold'

 Biden also highlighted consequences of the invasion for the world’s food supply, pledging $2.9 billion in global food security aid to address shortages caused by the war and the effects of climate change.
 He praised a U.N.-brokered effort to create a corridor for Ukrainian grain to be exported by sea, and called on the agreement to be continued despite the ongoing conflict.

 Biden, during his time at the U.N.
 General Assembly, met with Secretary General António Guterres and held his first meeting with new British Prime Minister Liz Truss, during which they discussed Russia’s war, energy security and China.
-He also met with French President Emmanuel Macron and South Korean President Yoon Suk Yeol.
+He also met with French President Emmanuel Macron, Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol.

 Biden also pressed nations to meet an $18 billion target to replenish the Global Fund to Fight AIDS, tuberculosis and malaria, reiterating the U.S. commitment of $6 billion to that goal.